pasanUdr/Rest_API_CRUD/README.md

 # Rest_API_CRUD
- BAsic Rest API to perform CRUD operations
+ Basic Rest API to perform CRUD operations using npm Successfully tested all endpoints using POSTMAN